Baker, Louisiana: Baker Buffalo Festival

 The Baker Buffalo Festival is held every year on the last full weekend in September.
 The festival was started in 1993 as a fundraiser for the schools in Baker.
 The schools and their organizations use the festival to raise money for their activities.
 The Festival Committee also makes donations to all the schools that participate.
 The event includes a festival, parade, Queen's pageant, and car show.

 Education

 Baker residents are zoned to the City of Baker School System.
 Baker High School is the city's high school.

-Unincorporated areas with Baker addresses are within the East Baton Rouge Parish Public Schools.
+Unincorporated areas with Baker addresses are within the East Baton Rouge Parish School System.

 East Baton Rouge Parish Library operates the Baker Branch, located across from Baker High School.
 The library opened in Miss Angie Williams' Tea Room on June 19, 1941 and subsequently moved to a school building in 1955, a third building, and then the Baker Masonic Lodge on July 20, 1959.
 The current library, with 17900 sqft of space, opened in April 2001; it was designed by Cockfield-Jackson Architects.